openstreetmap/mod_tile/readme.txt

 should see a tile of the world in your browser window.

 If this fails to happen check the http error log.
-You can increate the level of debuging using the LogLevel apache directive.
+You can increate the level of debugging using the LogLevel apache directive.
 If no log messages are shown check that you are accessing the correct virtual host - the new version of mod_tile is only installed on a single host by default.